 All applicants must be over 18 years of age and in permanent employment.
-If you are unemployed or in temporary employment, have a poor credit history, any unresolved CCJ's or are a student you will be required to pay all of the rent for the duration of the tenancy in advance.
+If you are unemployed, in temporary employment or on a probationary contract, have a poor credit history, any unresolved CCJ's or are a student you will be required to pay all of the rent for the duration of the tenancy in advance.
 In addition to this you will require a guarantor, who will also be referenced.

 As well as being referenced the guarantor will be named on the Tenancy Agreement and are required to sign the Tenancy Agreement.

 A holding fee of 1 weeks rent per property is payable at the start of the application.
 For successful applicants the holding fee will be offset against the initial rent and deposit with your agreement.